 How to prepare before Glamsterdam ships

 There is a concrete checklist hiding in all of this.
-Rehearse against the public testnets; Holesky and Hoodi fork before mainnet, and the exact slot timings and PTC parameters will settle there, so you can learn the new rhythm somewhere other than mainnet.
+Rehearse against the public testnets; Sepolia and Hoodi fork before mainnet, and the exact slot timings and PTC parameters will settle there, so you can learn the new rhythm somewhere other than mainnet.
+You can track the fork milestones on the Glamsterdam countdown.
 Measure your full trigger-to-submission path today, because anything that spends a second on remote round-trips will not fit comfortably in a post-ePBS build window.
 And move the evaluation loop onto the node, so the mempool subscription, the state reads, and the view of the payload reveal are all local.
-The deployment docs cover containers and scripts, supported networks lists what is live, and RPC pricing explains the credit model.
+The deployment docs cover containers and scripts, supported networks lists what is live, and RPC pricing explains the per-request credit model.

 FAQ

 It removes their trust role.
 The header-for-payload exchange and the payment guarantee move into the protocol, so proposers no longer need MEV-Boost or a trusted relay to outsource building safely.
-Relay-like services may persist for bid distribution and builder capital, but they stop being load-bearing.
+Relay-like services may persist for bid distribution, analytics, and builder capital, but they stop being load-bearing.

 Do searchers need to stake under ePBS?